Speedclocker/StayInTheLight/README.md

 # Mapping

-*make MapCreator* command in Mapping folder to create the binaries used by the map editor program.
+*make MapCreator* command to create the binaries for the map editor.

 To create new maps, launch :
-./MapCreator [Number of height layers] [Size in dimension X] [Size in dimension Y] [Size of a map tile] [Image file containing the tileset]

-ex :
-./MapCreator 2 30 30 16 ../data/imgs/tileset.png
+./MapCreator